Dimaryst/Converter_py/README.md

 7. After that the encryption process starts automatically.
 Ready m3u8, ts files and the key file will be placed in output_folder.

 The setup might seem a little complicated.
 But, if you need to encrypt an enormous amount of videofiles or you're going to do it regulary, this script can save you a lot of time and simplify interacting with ffmpeg framework.

+Python Solution has a UI (Russian version only).
+However, FFmpeg must be installed and added it to PATH's environment variables list.